manningt/post-to-google-sheet-ifttt/README.md

 This repository is for posting in a micropython environment, which can be loaded on your hardware by following the instructions [here](http://docs.micropython.org/en/latest/).
 It was tested using unix (macos) micropython.

-To run the program, an API key from ifttt.com needs to be obtained and put in a JSON file (stored at the root of the filesystem) as follows:
+To run the program, an API key from ifttt.com needs to be obtained and put in a JSON file (stored in the same directory as main.py) as follows:

 `event_cfg.json: {"API_key":"your_key", "event_name":"your_name", "sleep_time":21600}`